Mahanoy Area School District v. B.L.: Supreme Court of the United States

-The school district petitioned the U.S. Supreme Court to take the case, arguing that particularly with the COVID-19 pandemic, the nature of online communications required reevaluation of the distinction between on-campus versus off-campus speech in the context of distance learning.
+The school district petitioned the U.S. Supreme Court to take the case, arguing that particularly with the by-then ongoing COVID-19 pandemic, the nature of online communications required reevaluation of the distinction between on-campus versus off-campus speech in the context of distance learning.
 The Supreme Court granted certiorari.

 Amicus curiae briefs supporting Levy arrived from free speech advocacy groups and religious groups such as the Alliance Defending Freedom, which expressed concern that a ruling favoring the school district could lead to prosecution of a student's religious beliefs.
 Those supporting the school district included anti-cyberbullying advocacy groups like the Cyberbullying Research Center, which believed that a ruling favoring the student would limit schools' ability to regulate and take action against cyberbullying.
-The federal government, under acting solicitor general Elizabeth Prelogar, urged the Supreme Court to find an intermediate position, by recognizing that while the court had previously ruled that off-campus speech cannot be regulated, there are some types of student speech over which schools should have oversight when that speech threatens the school or targets individual members of the school.
+The federal government, under acting solicitor general Elizabeth Prelogar, urged the Supreme Court to find an intermediate position, by recognizing that while the court had previously ruled that off-campus speech cannot be regulated by a school, there are some types of student speech over which schools should have oversight when that speech threatens the school or targets individual members of the school.

 Oral arguments

 Oral arguments were heard on April 28, 2021.
 Reporters for the Associated Press and Reuters who observed the oral arguments stated that it was unclear if the court would accept the bright-line ruling of the Third Circuit, as they argued there were compelling reasons for the school to have authority over some types of off-campus speech made on social media.
-At the same time, the reporters stated that the Justices were also wary of giving schools too much oversight of off-campus speech due to the extent of such speech's reach into the schools due to social media use.
-The Justices considered whether this case was an appropriate vehicle to define new bounds for protections related to student speech, arguing under Tinker that Levy's Snapchat post may simply not have been sufficiently disruptive to warrant disciplinary action by the school.
+At the same time, the reporters stated that the Justices were also wary of giving schools too much oversight of off-campus speech because social media enables so much of that speech to enter the school environment, The Justices considered whether this case was an appropriate vehicle to define new bounds for protections related to student speech, arguing under Tinker that Levy's Snapchat post may simply not have been sufficiently disruptive to warrant disciplinary action by the school.
 Voxs Ian Millhiser stated that the Justices argued for a more narrow ruling than the case had appeared to originally merit and it was unlikely to become a landmark decision.

 The New York Times reported that the Justices seemed sympathetic to Levy.
 Justice Stephen Breyer doubted that her Snap had been significantly disruptive to the school's operations, and that if it was, "my goodness, every school in the country would be doing nothing but punishing."
-Justice Brett Kavanaugh, a youth basketball coach himself, said the yearlong suspension seemed excessive, but he appeared to reporter Adam Liptak to be expressing the views of several other Justices when he said the court's opinion should not be a "treatise" and that "the First Amendment does not categorically prohibit public schools from disciplining students for speech that occurs off campus, period."
+Justice Brett Kavanaugh, a youth basketball coach himself, said the yearlong suspension seemed excessive, but reporter Adam Liptak believed that Kavanaugh would agree with the views of several other Justices when he said the court's opinion should not be a "treatise" and that "the First Amendment does not categorically prohibit public schools from disciplining students for speech that occurs off campus, period."